sdraaaa/Devsquad.ai/multiagent_app_builder_system_design.md

 2. **Backend**: Node.js with Express for API endpoints and Socket.IO for real-time communication.
 We'll use a file-based JSON store for maintaining project data without requiring paid databases.

-3. **Agent System**: We'll use OpenAI's free-tier GPT-3.5-turbo to power the multi-agent workflow (Emma → Bob → Alex → David → Mike), each with specific responsibilities within the project development pipeline.
+3. **Agent System**: We'll use Together AI's cost-effective models like Llama-2-70b-chat-hf to power the multi-agent workflow (Emma → Bob → Alex → David → DevOps Engineer), each with specific responsibilities for building complete, deployable websites.

 4. **Storage & Versioning**: A file-based JSON storage system will maintain the entire file tree and project versions as timestamped snapshots, allowing users to restore previous states.